daoyou4000/Bootloader_fixed-address-/README.md

 The target of this deinit process is totally the reverse process of the intialization process, and registers is good to be reset before the initialization.
 ![image](https://github.com/daoyou4000/Bootloader_fixed-address-/blob/main/images/Intialization.PNG)

-**Then the deinitilization process should follow the rever sequence. **
+**Then the deinitilization process should follow the rever sequence**
 ![image](https://github.com/daoyou4000/Bootloader_fixed-address-/blob/main/images/Deinit.PNG)